isomerpages/obs-oac/_resources/Accreditation.md

 description: ""
 ---
 <h3><strong>Accreditation is the way forward</strong></h3>
-<p>Accreditation serves as a seal of approval, assuring all stakeholders
+<p>Accreditation serves as a seal of approval.
+It assures stakeholders that
-that the activities are conducted with safety, quality, and excellence at the forefront.
-It signifies that providers and practitioners meet certain standards, establishing trust in the experience they offer.
+the activities are safe, high-quality and excellent.
+It shows that providers and practitioners meet certain standards, establishing trust in the experience they offer.
 This process is critical for sectoral improvement and growth.</p>
-<p>Undergoing an operations review and/or accreditation of your operations
+<p>Undergoing an operations review and/or getting your operations accredited
-is a good way of improving your OAE activity safety and quality system.
+is a good way to improve your OAE activity's safety and quality system.
-The OAE Council is developing the Singapore Standards for OAE Activities, which will form the foundation of a future national certification and accreditation scheme.
+The OAE Council is developing the Singapore Standards for OAE Activities, which will form the basis of a future national certification and accreditation scheme.
 Anticipate developments on local accreditation scheme from 2025 onwards.</p>
 <p>Here are some examples of accredited providers of different activities
 who have undergone the various accreditation process:</p>
 <hr>
 <h4>Association for Challenge Course Technology (ACCT) Operation Accreditation</h4>
-<p>Operation Accreditation is a review process administered by ACCT recognising
+<p>Operation Accreditation is a review process administered by ACCT.
+It recognises
 challenge courses, aerial adventure/trekking parks, zip lines, and canopy tour sites (referred to as courses) that meet the procedural and standard compliance requirements established by ACCT.
-To be recognised as an <a href="https://www.acctinfo.org/accredited-operations" rel="noopener noreferrer nofollow" target="_blank">ACCT Accredited Operator</a>, please refer to ACCT Operations Accreditation Process <a href="https://www.acctinfo.org/operation-accreditation-process/" rel="noopener noreferrer nofollow" target="_blank">step-by-step guide</a>.</p>
+To be recognised as an <a href="https://www.acctinfo.org/accredited-operations" rel="noopener noreferrer nofollow" target="_blank">ACCT Accredited Operator</a>, please refer to the ACCT Operations Accreditation Process <a href="https://www.acctinfo.org/operation-accreditation-process/" rel="noopener noreferrer nofollow" target="_blank">step-by-step guide</a>.</p>
 <hr>
 <h4>Outdoor Learning and Adventure Education Association (OLAE) Professional Member Accreditation</h4>
 <p>On 24 March 2018, OLAE completed its Standards for Industry Practice -